csg-tokyo/bluescript/website/docs/tutorial/get-started/introduction.md

 - Espressif ESP32 (Supported)

 :::note Future Roadmap
-We are actively working on support for other popular platforms, including the Raspberry Pi Pico (RP2040).
+We plan to support other boards in the future.
 :::